 Here's our look at the other players who've done it on the regular down the years too - with the top 50.

-Man Utd fans may be singing 'give it, give it, give it to Edi Cavani' nowadays, but Uruguay's players had been doing that long before he rocked up at Old Trafford.
-He's hit 53 for his country and counting.
+Man Utd fans may have been singing 'give it, give it, give it to Edi Cavani' recently but Uruguay's players had been doing that long before he rocked up at Old Trafford.
+He's hit 56 for his country and counting.

 A hero in his native Maldives, Ashfaq is still going strong after making his debut in 2003.